lucabutikofer/Cousin/ReadMe.md

 ![](./GIFT/Outputs/GIFT_Phylogeny/CRW_Tree_Next_Of_Keen.png)

 Here there is a small issue.
 In the phylogeny I used, there are “multiple equidistant crops” for some of the CWRs, for instance among garlics and onions Allium porrum, A. sativum, A. cepa, and A. schoenoprasum are all equidistant to all CWRs—this can be seen in the plot above.
 For this reason the nearest crop label to all Allium CWRs is "Onions", while "Garlic" is absent.
 I can solve this issue later on by listing all equidistant crops instead of only choosing the nearest one, however this would result in longer and messier labels.

+## Workflow

+The poject's workflow is saved in `"./Obsidian/Master.canvas"`.
+This is to be opened with an instantiation of the [Obsidian software](https://obsidian.md) on your computer.